CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

 ```bash
 slang>run --f c:/.../your_flow.sl --i input1=root,input2=25
 ```
+Commas can be used as part of the input values by escaping them with a backslash (`\`).

 Alternatively, inputs made be loaded from a file using the `--fi` flag and a comma-separated list of file paths.
+The files are flat YAML maps of input names to values.
 Inputs passed with the `--i` flag will override the inputs passed using a file.
 If two files contain the same inputs, then the file specified last will override the values in previous files.
 ```bash
 slang>run --f c:/.../your_flow.sl --fi c:/.../inputs.yaml --i input1=value1
 ```